-Inside the park, there is a baptist camp called Highland Lakes Camp and Conference Center.
-If you have a group, they offer motel lodging.
+Inside the park, the Highland Lakes Camp and Conference Center baptist camp off offers group motel lodging.
 You can submit a reservation request on their website, but we cannot guarantee availability.
 Alternatively, a quick internet search will pull up other nearby hotels.

-For those who are not staying in the park, we have arranged to pay park entry fees for all athletes and volunteers on race morning arriving before 8am.
-On arrival, notify the volunteer at the park entrance that you are with Bevoman and they will let you in for free!
+For those who are not staying in the park, we have arranged to pay park entry fees for all athletes and volunteers on Sunday morning arriving before 8am.
+On arrival, notify the volunteer at the park entrance that you are with Bevoman and they will give you an entry voucher!

 2015 Race Results: http://www.texastriathlon.org/bevoman/results-2015